 *Interestingly as I said, I reviewed this book years ago and gave it a positive review and didn’t mention the tree, nor do I remember it being an issue.
 My only explanation is I read it as poetic language and as an adult, it didn’t phase me, and as a toddler, my son didn’t stop me reading it like he did today at 4.

 Ollie’s Easter Eggs (a Gossie & Friends book) by Olivier Durea is a cute book about friends working hard to dye their Easter eggs, well all but one Ollie who is playing and looking incredibly adorable in bunny ears while the others work hard.
-However Ollie may have missed out on dyeing the eggs but he makes up for it by masterminding a true egg hunt!
-My 4 year old son loved this book and how sneaky Ollie was as he snachted the hidden dyed eggs and re hid them!
+However, Ollie may have missed out on dyeing the eggs but he makes up for it by masterminding a true egg hunt!
+My 4-year-old son loved this book and how sneaky Ollie was as he snatched the hidden dyed eggs and re-hid them!
 Cute addition to this popular series.

 The Story of Easter by Patricia A. Pingry was the text I was expecting and hoping What is Easter would have.
 I am just glad it will be added to our family library soon.
-This book does a fantastic job at explaining the holiday of Easter, it’s origins and traditions on the level of kids still young enough to read a board book.
-It doesn’t hurt that the church in it looks identical to ours and my son was so excited that our church was in the book!
+This book does a fantastic job of explaining the holiday of Easter.
+It discusses the origins and traditions on the level of kids still young enough to read a board book.
+It doesn’t hurt that the church in it looks identical to ours.
+My son was so excited that our church was in the book!
 I also appreciated the diversity in the illustrations.